bmwant/bmwlog/README.md

 bmwlog
 ======
-This is my simple blog written with Python
-BmwLOG - Most Wanted blog
+This is my simple blog written with Python 2.7 (bottle) BmwLOG - Most Wanted blog